kalavattam/2023_Greenlaw-et-al/results/2023-0111/tutorial_job-arrays.md

 touch "${ex_3}/analysis.sh"
 contents="""
 #!/bin/bash

-#  analysis.sh – an analysis program
+#  analysis.sh
+#+
+#+ Take two arguments, the first one being a file to be analyzed and the second
+#+ a directory to output the analysis, then sleep for a random amount of time
+#+ before running md5sum on the infile; the checksum is output to user-defined
+#+ directory
+#+
-#+ \${1} (input) and \${2} (output) are the first and second arguments to this
+#+ \${1} (infile) and \${2} (outdirectory) are the first and second arguments to this
 #+ script

-# strip off the directory paths to get just the filename
+#  Strip away directory paths, resulting in filenames alone
 BASE=\"\$(basename \"\${1}\")\"

-# generate random number between 1 and 5
+#  Generate a random number between 1 and 5
 RAND=\"\$(( \${RANDOM} % 5+1 ))\"

-# begin the big analysis
+#  Begin the analysis
 echo \"Beginning the analysis of \${BASE} at:\" date

-# the sleep program will just sit idle doing nothing
+#  The sleep program will sit idle, doing nothing
 echo \"Sleeping for \${RAND} seconds …\" sleep \"\${RAND}\"

-# now actually do something, calculating the checksum of our input file
+#  Now, actually do something, calculating the checksum for the infile
 CHKSUM=\"\$(md5sum \${1})\"
 echo \"\${CHKSUM}\" > \"\${2}/\${BASE}_sum\"